MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Test-MgBetaGroupDynamicMembership.md

 ## SYNOPSIS
 Evaluate whether a user or device is or would be a member of a dynamic group.
 The membership rule is returned along with other details that were used in the evaluation.
-You can complete this operation in the following ways: This API is available in the following national cloud deployments.
+You can complete this operation in the following ways:

 ## SYNTAX